Sadegh Mahsouli: June 13 Letter

-Following your concerns regarding the results of the presidential election and per your given discretion to have Dr. Mahmoud Ahmadinejad remains as president during this sensitive juncture.
-Therefore, everything has been planned in a way that the public announcement will be made in accordance with the interests of the regime and the revolution.
-All necessary precautions have been taken to deal with any unexpected events of election aftermath and the intense monitoring of all the parties' leaders as well as the election candidates.
+Following your concerns regarding the results of the presidential election and per your discretion to have Dr. Mahmoud Ahmadinejad remain president during this sensitive juncture.
+Therefore, everything has been planned so that the public announcement will be made in the regime's interests and the revolution.
+All necessary precautions have been taken to deal with any unexpected events of election aftermath and the intense monitoring of all the parties' leaders and the election candidates.

 However, some believe that the real votes counted are as follows: